3DBAG/3dbag-docs/docs/en/delivery/cityjson.md

   <a href="../../../images_common/ninja.png">
     <img src="../../../images_common/ninja.png" />
   </a>
-  <figcaption>A portion of the 3D BAG visualised in ninja.</figcaption>
+  <figcaption>A portion of the 3DBAG visualised in ninja.</figcaption>
 </figure>

 <figure>
   <a href="../../../images_common/azul.png">
     <img src="../../../images_common/azul.png" />
   </a>
-  <figcaption>A portion of the 3D BAG visualised in azul.</figcaption>
+  <figcaption>A portion of the 3DBAG visualised in azul.</figcaption>
 </figure>